fbpx

 Freedom from Daily Chores and Home Maintenance

 The average older adult spends more than three hours a day on household chores, maintenance, and lawn work.
-Some housework, like gardening and cooking, may be therapeutic.
-But other chores, such as bending over to clean floors or climbing ladders to change light bulbs, can be dangerous.
-One of the most sought-after perks of independent living is freedom from the responsibilities associated with homeownership.
-Chores can be a hassle, so the opportunity to live without having to mow the lawn or take out the trash can be a dream come true.
+While some tasks, like gardening and cooking, can feel therapeutic, others can pose risks.
+For example, bending to clean floors or climbing ladders to change light bulbs can be dangerous.

 All-Inclusive Rent

-Delicious And Nutritious Food
+Delicious and Nutritious Food

-Privacy And Community
+Privacy and Community

 Social Engagement and New Friendships